Wassamasaw Tribe of Varnertown Indians

 The Wassamasaw Tribe of Varnertown Indians or Wassamasaw Tribe is a state-recognized tribe and 501(c)(3) nonprofit organization headquartered in Berkeley County, South Carolina.
-The organization was awarded the status of a state-recognized tribe by the South Carolina Commission of Minority Affairs in November of 2009, becoming the sixth state-recognized tribe within South Carolina.
-The organization is not federally recognized as a Native American tribe by the Bureau of Indian Affairs.
-The Catawba Indian Nation is the only Tribe in South Carolina that is federally recognized by the U.S. Government.
+The organization was awarded the status of a state-recognized tribe by the South Carolina Commission of Minority Affairs in November 2009, becoming the sixth state-recognized tribe within South Carolina.
+They are not federally recognized as a Native American tribe by the Bureau of Indian Affairs.
+The Catawba Indian Nation is the only tribe in South Carolina that is federally recognized by the U.S. Government.

-Members of the Wassamasaw Tribe claim descent from several indigenous tribes of the Carolinas including the Etiwan, Edisto, Catawba, and Cherokee.
-Some have speculated that members may be the last living link to the historic Edisto people.
+Members of the Wassamasaw Tribe claim descent from several Indigenous peoples of the Carolinas including the Etiwan, Edisto, Catawba, and Cherokee.

 Etymology

 The Wassamasaw Tribe of Varnertown Indians derives its name from Wassamasaw Swamp, a cypress swamp located in Berkeley County, South Carolina, in close proximity to Moncks Corner, South Carolina.
-The name and its variants date back to the colonial era and is thought to mean "connecting water" in an unknown indigenous language.
+The name and its variants date back to the colonial era and is thought to mean "connecting water" in an unknown Indigenous language.
 The 'Wassamassaw' variant of the word is a palindromic place name.

-Varnertown is the name of a historically distinct indigenous community situated in Berkeley County, South Carolina.
+Varnertown is the name of a historically distinct Indigenous community situated in Berkeley County, South Carolina.
 Varnertown derives its name from William and Mary Varner, who were progenitors of the community that lived during the early twentieth century.
 A historical marker erected by the Berkeley County Historical Society at Carnes Crossroads has commemorated Varnertown since 2007.